-We have audited the accompanying statements of net assets available for benefits of The Investment and Employee Stock Ownership Plan of Avista Corporation (the Plan) as of December 31, 2020 and 2019, the related statements of changes in net assets available for benefits for the years then ended, and the related notes and schedules (collectively referred to as the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of The Investment and Employee Stock Ownership Plan of Avista Corporation as of December 31, 2020 and 2019, and the changes in net assets available for benefits for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statement of net assets available for benefits of The Investment and Employee Stock Ownership Plan of Avista Corporation (the Plan) as of December 31, 2021, the related statement of changes in net assets available for benefits for the year ended December 31, 2021, and the related notes (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of The Investment and Employee Stock Ownership Plan of Avista Corporation as of December 31, 2021, and the changes in net assets available for benefits for the year ended December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.